pantheon-systems/pantheon-wordpress-develop/README.md

 Need to improve this test runner in some way?
 You can clone the repository locally and run it against any Pantheon site.

 **WARNING!
+WARNING!**

+**PLEASE READ THE FOLLOWING VERY CAREFULLY.**

-WARNING!
-THIS TEST RUNNER IRREVOCABLY DAMAGES YOUR PANTHEON SITE.
+**BY FORCE PUSHING AGAINST `PANTHEON_BRANCH` AND ERASING THE DATABASE, THIS TEST RUNNER IRREVOCABLY DAMAGES YOUR PANTHEON SITE.
 USE ONLY WITH A SINGLE-USE, "THROWAWAY" SITE.
 DO NOT USE WITH ANY PANTHEON SITE THAT CANNOT BE DELETED.**

 With the warning out of the way and Terminus already installed on your machine, here's how you can use the test runner locally: